Met MKBHD on the day of WWDC 2026 at In-N-Out!

 Research Experience

-• Evaluation: Designed and deployed evaluation pipelines combining psycholinguistic measures with human assessments to measure mnemonic memorability and creativity
+• Designed evaluation pipelines combining psycholinguistic metrics with human assessment to measure memorability and creative quality in LLM-generated mnemonics (EMNLP 2024).

 • AI Systems and Platform Optimization (Industry–Academia collaboration)